Qimae/Skillz-Elearning/README.md

-# skillz elearning
+# Skillz E-learning

-Skillz is an online platform which allows users to upload their course and learn other users courses.
+Skillz is an online platform which allows users to upload their course and learn other's users courses.

 ### programmig languages